nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 store, some implementations will then compute the union(s) and intersection(s) over `base64url` strings, rather than `int64` sets or `RoaringTreemap` layouts.
-This only becomes a concern during peak hours or higher federation rates, when operating on strings can noticeably things down.
+This only becomes a concern during peak hours or higher federation rates, when operating on strings can noticeably slow things down.
 So, while generally trivial, moving to a `shorteventid` cache is a goal for all implementations.

-MSC4521 can also more greatly optimize the `GET /state` endpoint, but this exists today mostly for legacy/compatibility reasons, so optimizing it is a lower priority.
+MSC4521 can also optimize the `GET /state` endpoint, but this exists today mostly for legacy/compatibility reasons, so optimizing it is a lower priority.

 ### Possible remediation route/admin command